fbalicchia/private-id-web/README.md

 npm test
 ```
 Alternatively, they can be invoked directly in the following way:
+For this case at the moment of writing use rust v1.64.0 or greater
 ```shell
 cd src; cargo run --bin private-id-test
 ```